The Specs . . . 4k video, a 24 megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 Resolution

-Some say that X-Trans sensors actually producer higher resolution images than standard Bayer sensors.
-While the images are really high quality, I think what’s actually happening is the sensor produces significantly less moiré patterns that allows for more clarity in fine details.
-This means the sensor won’t need an optical low pass filter.
+Some say that X-Trans sensors produce higher-resolution images than standard Bayer sensors.
+While the images are high quality, I think what’s happening is the sensor produces significantly fewer moirรฉ patterns that allow for more clarity in fine details.
+This means the sensor won’t need an optical low-pass filter.

-You can see how there is almost no moiré and the fine details still have a lot of clarity.
+You can see how there is almost no moirรฉ, and the fine details are still very clear.

-Here is real world example of sharpness at a 100% crop.
+Here is a real-world example of sharpness at a 100% crop.

 Voigtlander 35mm f1.7 Ultron – ISO 200 – f2 – 1/80 – Provia